How to Decide Whether to Do a Fall Burndown Application

 As fall approaches, it’s time to make some crucial decisions for your fields.
 Deciding whether or not to conduct a fall burndown application has implications for weed pressure, crop rotation, and insect and disease control.

-But the benefits of running a fall burndown application mean better future yield potentials and a way to optimize your upcoming planting season.
+But the benefits of running a fall burndown application mean better future yield potentials and an optimized planting season.

 This post will help you determine whether or not a fall burndown application is suitable for your operation by exploring the following: